-When you apply you must use the child's permanent address, where they usually live with their parent or carer.
+When you apply you must use the child's permanent address, where they usually live with their parent or carer - this is the address of a person holding parental responsibility for the child.
 You must not use any other address on your application.